-With over 75 teams, in order to get assignment grades returned as quickly as possible, we will provide some feedback but it will not be lengthy.
-We strongly encourage students to get to know the TAs and professors - we are very accessible and available to provide more detailed feedback - either through office hours or scheduling time for a call or a Zoom meeting.
+With over 40 teams, in order to get assignment grades returned as quickly as possible, we will provide some feedback but it will not be lengthy.
+We strongly encourage students to get to know the TAs and Professors.
+We are very accessible and available to provide more detailed feedback - either through office hours or scheduling time for a call or a Zoom meeting.
+Your final grade will be determined in the following way.

-- Group Project (40%): The class will be divided up into teams of 3-4 members each.
-Each team will undertake a project based on the class theme.
+• Group Project (40%): The class will be divided up into teams of 4-5 members each.
+Each team will undertake a project of their choice.
 The project will include a set of deliverables that will be submitted over the course of the semester.
 Project details and timelines will be reviewed in class and posted on Canvas.
 Each team will be assigned an experienced entrepreneur as a coach and that coach will work with the team throughout the semester.
 At the end of the semester, each team will participate in a competition where they must "pitch" their idea to their coach and a group of their peers.
-The winning teams will participate in a final in-class "bakeoff" on the last day of class. - a.
-Peer Reviews: As a core component of this class is working with a team on a project over the course of the semester, active participation by all team members is critical!
+The winning teams will participate in a final in-class "bake off" on the last day of class.

+- Peer Reviews: A core component of this class is working with your team on your project over the course of the semester.
+Active participation by all team members is critical!
 Team members who are not actively engaged and proactively seeking to provide value to the team will see their project grade affected.
-We will conduct two peer reviews-a mid-point review after the midterm exam and a final review after the class ends-so teams can have a way to provide feedback to one another and to keep each member accountable.
+We will conduct two peer reviews-a mid-point review after the midterm exam and a final review after the class ends.
+These peer reviews enable team members to anonymously provide feedback to one another and to keep each member accountable.
 The goal of the mid-point review is to provide feedback regarding each student's standing in team contribution but will not affect your grade.
-The final review has the potential to impact your individual grade for the group project.

-i.
-How your final peer review impacts your individual grade for the group project: If you receive an outstanding final peer review score from your team members, you have the potential to receive bonus points (5 percentage points) for your individual group project grade; if your final peer review score is unreasonably low, penalty points (10 percentage points) will be deducted from your individual group project grade.
-For most teams, the group project grade will be the same for everyone in the same team. b.
-Assigned Seating: Throughout the course, your team will have an assigned section of seats in the lecture hall for collaborative purposes.
+The final review has the potential to impact your individual grade for the group project. - How your final peer review impacts your individual grade for the group project: If you receive an outstanding final peer review score from your team members, you have the potential to receive bonus points (5 percentage points) for your individual group project grade.
+If your final peer review score is excessively low, penalty points (10 percentage points) will be deducted from your individual group project grade.
+For a majority of teams, the group project grade will be the same for everyone in the same team. - Assigned Seating: Throughout the course, your team will have an assigned section of seats in the lecture hall for collaborative purposes.
 Once teams are assigned we will share the assigned seating chart.
-If you need any special accommodations please let the professors or TAs know and we will do our best to accommodate your needs.
+If you need any special accommodations please let the professors or TAs know and we will do our best to accommodate your needs. - Late Assignments: Assignments submitted late will result in the following, - If submitted within the first 24 hours after the deadline, 30 percent will be deducted from the assignment's grade. - If submitted after the first 24 hours, 50 percent will be deducted from the assignment's grade.

-2. Exams (35%)
+• Exams (35%)